HuntsmanCancerInstitute/hciR/README.md

 A few [R Markdown] files are in the [inst/Rmd] directory and rendered output in the [docs] directory, which are best viewed from the Github pages.

-1. [pasilla_DESeq.html] - Load counts and samples, run DESeq2, plot PCA and heatmaps
+1. [pasilla_DESeq.html] - Basic RNA-seq workflow to load counts and samples, run DESeq2, plot PCA and heatmaps.
-2. [pasilla_flex.html] - Browse DESeq result table in a [Flex dashboard] with [Crosstalk].
+2. [pasilla_flex.html] - Browse linked MA plot, volcano plot, and result table in a [Flex dashboard] using [Crosstalk].

 This package is intended to work with the [tidyverse] and imports but does not load [DESeq2] and other [Bioconductor] packages.